couchbase/docs-operator/conditionsAndEvents.md

 ## Events
 The following types of Events and their specific instances are common in the lifecycle of an CouchbaseCluster:

-- A new node is added to the cluster
+- A new Couchbase node was added to the cluster
-- A node is removed from the cluster
+- A Couchbase node was removed from the cluster
+- A rebalance has started
+- Adding a node to the cluster failed
 - A bucket was created
 - A bucket was deleted
 - A bucket was modified
+- The Administration Console service was created
-- The cluster configuration changed
+- The Administration Console service was deleted
-- A rebalance has failed

 ## Conditions